jcassel/Octo-Pendant/README.md

 	* control1.bmp
 	* Level.bmp
 	* Temps.bmp
+ * Next you should load up the json region files.
+These tell the systen where to look for touch screen events.
+They are also adjustable if you find you want to move things or adjust the touch regions.
+ 	* tmpscrn.json
+  	* lvlscrn.json
+   	* infoscrn.json
+	* hscrn.json
+ 	* fSrgn.json
+  	* ctlscrn.json
+   	* ctlmnuscrn.json

 * Now that everything is loaded, you can use the menu in the web interface to go to the Configuration screen.
 (First menu item at the top of the web page)
 * on this screen, much of it should be self-explanatory but I will go through it in detail.